minvws/nl-covid19-data-dashboard/docs/lokalize-texts.md

 after confirmation all selected mutations will be written to the mutations log file.

-New texts will only have an NL string when they are added and will use NL as a fallback.
+New texts will only have an NL (Dutch) string when they are added and will use NL as a fallback.

 After syncing texts, the export script is called to update your local JSON file